iamdevonbutler/mongorules/README.md

 - `lowercase` {Boolean} default `false` (String only)
 - `filterNulls` {Boolean} default `false` (Arrays only)
 - `sanitize` {Boolean} default `false` (Strings only)
-- `transform` {Function|Array} default `null`
+- `transform` {Function | Array} default `null`
   - *@param {Mixed} value*
   - *@param {Object} schema*
   - *@return {Mixed} - you should return the transformed value.*

-*Note: if setting properties on an array of objects or array of arrays of objects, the following properties will have no effect; they can, however, be set on an object's fields: 'notNull', 'type', 'trim', 'lowercase', 'sanitize', 'denyXSS', and 'dateFormat'.*
+*Note: if setting properties on an array of objects or an array of arrays of objects, the following properties will have no effect; they can, however, be set on an object's fields: 'notNull', 'type', 'trim', 'lowercase', 'sanitize', 'denyXSS', and 'dateFormat'.*

 ## Document validation
 Document validation will occur on `insert()`, `update()`, and `save()` operations and enforce the rules declared in your schemas.
 As w/ mongodb query errors, document validation failures will throw document validation errors if custom error handlers are not provided.